mdemore2/tidal-readme/template.md

 Make sure you do not commit the tokens to your repository.
 The GitHub Action workflow is configured to run on a push event or on the first of every month.
+Don't forget to change your repository settings to allow Workflows read **and write** permissions!
+*Found under Actions &rarr; General in repository settings on GitHub.*

 Customize `template.md` to your heart's content and dig into [python-tidal](https://github.com/tamland/python-tidal) to pull some playlists of your own!